Lemoine Blanchard: Biography

 Blanchard was born on October 16, 1910, the son of Mr. and Mrs. Roscoe W. Blanchard, Sr. He was brought to the San Fernando Valley when he was a year old, was educated locally and, after graduating from high school, he joined his father's North Hollywood firm, Blanchard Lumber Company, of which he later became owner.
 He was a "lifelong supporter" of the East Valley YMCA and president of the North Hollywood Kiwanis and the Al Malaikah Shrine Temple.
 In 1967 he was named to the national board of the YMCA.

 He died August 13, 1986, in North Hollywood.
 He was survived by his wife, Frances; two children, Carol Sanders and Ross Lemoine Blanchard; a brother, Roscoe W. Blanchard, Jr., and two sisters, Dorothy Camp and Maude Humm.
 Funeral services were held in the First Christian Church of North Hollywood.

 Public life

 Los Angeles County

 Blanchard was a member of the Los Angeles County Housing Authority for fifteen years until elected to the city council in 1959.

 City Council

 Elections

-See also List of Los Angeles municipal election returns, 1959–63.

 In the 1950s, Los Angeles City Council District 2 covered Hollywood and a "sizable portion" of the San Fernando Valley, generally west of Ventura Boulevard and extending north to Encino.